 Post training is a key time for the athlete, post training nutrition signals the start of recovery and adaptation.
 Providing the body with fuel prior to training is the other key element of dietary manipulation for the athlete in order to ensure optimum performance.
 The aim is to provide the body with the fuel it needs too complete the session performing at its best.
-It is important to eat slow releasing carbohydrates, such as oats, brown rice, wholemeal pasta, granary bread, sweet potato, jacket potato before the session, leaving time for the athlete’s stomach to settle so the meal is not re-visited during their training session.
-These carbohydrates not only provide fuel but also allow the efficient utilisation of fat during the training session.
+It is important to eat slow releasing carbohydrates, such as oats, brown rice, wholemeal pasta, granary bread, sweet potato, jacket potato before the session, leaving time for the athlete’s stomach to settle and for the nutrients to be absorbed.

 Outside these key times carbohydrate requirements are determined by the individual’s level of activity, an office worker requires less than a builder.
 Intake needs to be tailored to the demands of an individual’s lifestyle.